Administrative Law (3 hrs.)

 This course is open only to students who are producing a writing project for one of the school’s law journals.
 These students must take this course if they choose to receive academic credit for their journal writing project or count it toward satisfaction of the upperclass writing requirement.
 Generally, students register for one credit for each of the two semesters; the credits are not awarded until the end of the second semester.
 During the first three weeks of the first semester, lawyering skills faculty conduct workshops that focus on writing skills such as organization, integrating research, transitions and headings, substantive footnoting, grammar and vocabulary appropriate to the journal audience, constructive use of editor and expert-reader feedback, and re-drafting.
 The instructor schedules writing tutorials for students throughout the year as need dictates.
 Students must complete a journal portfolio that includes all drafts of the writing project, an expert-reader’s comments, the supervising editor’s comments, the editor-in-chief’s comments, and a certification that the student attended all required workshops.
 The journal’s faculty adviser, in conjunction with the editor-in-chief, must certify the portfolio is complete and that the student’s Writing Project is of publishable quality.
 The course fulfills one of the two upper-class writing requirements, but the student may not count BOTH this course and the Law Journal Editing toward completion of the upper-class writing requirement.
 Prof. Harmon.

 This course provides an overview of the political and legal framework of the European Union’s institutions, trade relations, and legal and business implications of the European process of integration.
 The focus will be on the creation of the European Union, the structural framework and processes for the development of the European Union’s law, constitutional issues, and the roles of the European Court of Justice.
-Dr. Krasnicka.
+Dr. Kuklo.
 [Catalog 721]

 Lawyering Skills (4 hrs. — 2 hrs. each semester)

 In the first semester, students develop analytical skills, a clear and effective writing style, and the ability to research through drafting office memoranda.
 In the second semester, students learn advocacy skills through the writing of a memorandum in support of a motion, development of an appellate brief, and oral argument before a panel of attorney judges.
-Prof. Everhart, Prof. Harmon, Ms. Hawks, Prof. Kirk, Prof. Woods.
+Judge Durrer, Prof. Everhart, Prof. Harmon, Ms. Hawks, Prof. Mortellaro, Prof. Woods.
 [Catalog 101, 102, 161, 162]

 Legal Analysis for the Bar Exam - Essay Questions (1 hr.; second half of semester)